-The upper limit of each funding band caps the maximum amount of digital funds an employer who pays the levy can use towards an individual apprenticeship.
+The upper limit of each funding band sets the maximum amount of digital funds an employer who pays the levy can use towards an individual apprenticeship.
 The upper limit of the funding band also sets the maximum price that government will ‘co-invest’ towards an individual apprenticeship, where an employer does not pay the levy or has insufficient digital funds and is eligible for extra government support.

-Information about the apprenticeship levy and spending apprenticeship funds can be found here: https://www.gov.uk/government/publications/apprenticeship-levy-how-it-will-work/apprenticeship-levy-how-it-will-work
+Information about the apprenticeship levy and spending apprenticeship funds is available here: https://www.gov.uk/government/publications/apprenticeship-levy-how-it-will-work/apprenticeship-levy-how-it-will-work

 Funding, up to the maximum of the funding band for that apprenticeship, can be used to pay for apprenticeship training and assessment for apprentices.
+The funding band maximum is not a funding rate.
+Employers should negotiate with training providers and EPAOs and agree a suitable price.
 If the costs of training and assessment go over the funding band maximum, employers will need to pay the difference with other funds.

 Core and option apprenticeship standards will be allocated one funding band; different funding bands will not be allocated for different options.
 Where options have different costs associated with them, the funding band will be assigned based on the lowest cost option to achieve the apprenticeship standard.
 Training for any options taken beyond the ‘minimum’ required for the apprenticeship standard, would be outside the apprenticeship and employers will need to pay the difference from other funds.

 When we agree your occupation proposal, we will provide you with information about the funding bands assigned to apprenticeship standards that share similar characteristics, for example the same route, similar level and duration.
 This is to give you an overview of typical levels of funding.